 Money-back guarantee: 30 DAYS

 ExpressVPN has several British servers and can unblock popular services like Skype, Netflix UK, BBC iPlayer and ITV Hub, Sky Go, and BT Sport.
-Its servers are fast enough to play HD video without any noticeable buffering, making it a strong choice for watching British TV from abroad.
+You can easily change your real IP address to make it appear as if you are browsing from the UK, or you can select a server in a location of your choice to access other blocked content abroad.
+Its server networks are fast enough to play HD video without any noticeable buffering, and with unlimited data, it’s a strong choice for watching British TV from abroad.

 This provider takes privacy seriously.
 It uses 256-bit encryption and perfect forward secrecy to keep your online activities secure.
 There’s also a kill switch and DNS leak protection, and no logs are maintained that can be traced to an individual user.
 Further, ExpressVPN accepts bitcoin payments and has an optional .onion site for those who want to remain as anonymous as possible.